Skip to main content

 Unaffected individuals may present with a family history of an adult-onset genetic condition.
 Where signs and/or symptoms suggestive of that condition are not present in the patient, they should be offered referral to a local clinical genetics service to discuss testing as part of a predictive (presymptomatic) testing pathway.

-Due to the maternal inheritance pattern associated with some mitochondrial conditions, the patient and/or their close relatives may be offered testing even if they are unaffected because there may be significant management implications for their own health – including reproductive options.
-For this reason, if your patient or one of their close relatives wishes to discuss presymptomatic testing or pregnancy management, they should be offered referral to a local clinical genetics service.
+Due to the maternal inheritance pattern associated with some mitochondrial conditions, the patient and/or their close relatives may be offered testing even if they are unaffected as there may be significant management implications for their own health, including reproductive options.
+For this reason, if your patient or one of their close relatives wishes to discuss predictive testing or pregnancy management, they should be offered referral to a local clinical genetics service.

 What do you need to do?

-• Decide which of the panels best suits the needs of your patient and/or their family.
-Useful panels that are undertaken on DNA extracted from blood include the following.
+• Decide which of the tests best suits the needs of your patient and/or their family.
+The relevant test directory panels, which are undertaken on DNA extracted from blood, include:

 • R64 MELAS or MIDD.
 This panel will identify the common MT-TL1 variant (m.3243A>G) associated with MELAS.
 The level of this variant found in blood DNA can fall over time (that is, with increasing age), though levels may be maintained in DNA extracted from urine or muscle.
 It is recommended that the testing clinician contacts the testing laboratory prior to sending these additional samples.